 Spatial mathematics has evolved similar to spatial statistics by extending conventional concepts.
 This "map algebra" uses sequential processing of spatial operators to perform complex map analyses.
-It is similar to traditional algebra in which primitive operations (e.g., add, subtract, exponentiation) are logically sequenced on variables to form equations.
-However in map algebra, entire maps composed of thousands or millions of numbers represent the variables of the spatial equation.
+It's similar to traditional algebra in which primitive operations (e.g., add, subtract, exponentiate, etc.) are logically sequenced on variables to form equations.
+However, in map algebra, entire maps composed of thousands or millions of numbers represent the variables of the spatial equation.

-Most of the traditional mathematical capabilities, plus an extensive set of advanced map processing operations, are available in modern GIS packages.
-You can add, subtract, multiply, divide, exponentiation, root, log, cosine, differentiate and even integrate maps.
+Most of the traditional mathematical capabilities as well as an extensive set of advanced map-processing operations are available in modern GIS packages.
+Users can add, subtract, multiply, divide, exponentiate, root, log, cosine, differentiate and integrate maps.
 After all, maps in a GIS are just organized sets of numbers.

-However, with map-ematics, the spatial coincidence and juxtaposition of values among and within maps create new operations, such as effective distance, optimal path routing, visual exposure density and landscape diversity, shape and pattern.
-These new tools and modeling approach to spatial information combine to extend record-keeping systems and decision-making models into effective decision support systems.
+However, with "map-ematics," the spatial coincidence and juxtaposition of values among and within maps create new operations, such as effective distance; optimal path routing; visual-exposure density; and landscape diversity, shape and pattern.
+These new tools and modeling approaches to natural-resource information combine to extend record-keeping systems and decision-making models into effective decision support systems.

 In many ways, GIS is "as different as it is similar" to traditional mapping.
-Its early expressions simply automated existing capabilities but in its modern form it challenges the very nature and utility of maps.
-The next section focuses on contemporary GIS expressions (2010s) and its probable future directions.
+Its early expressions simply automated existing capabilities, but, in its modern form, it challenges the nature and utility of maps.

-Contemporary GIS and Future Directions (GeoWorld, November 2006)
+Contemporary GIS and Future Directions